List of Bewitched characters: Endora

 Numerous references imply that Endora is hundreds of years old.
-It is noted at one point (see episode 8–2) that she was "not even born yet" in the 16th century, as an explanation for why her witchcraft didn't work when she went back to the time of Henry VIII; however, a few episodes later (see episode 8–6) she states that she was there when the cornerstone was laid at the Louvre 900 years previously.
+It is noted at one point (see episode 8.02) that she was "not even born yet" in the 16th century, as an explanation for why her witchcraft did not work when she went back to the time of Henry VIII; however, a few episodes later (see episode 8.06) she states that she was there when the cornerstone was laid at the Louvre 900 years previously.
 (As witches are capable of time travel, however, this is not necessarily a continuity error.)